 Assuming that none of the above is true and that the fight is on, the fight is likely to go through several stages.
 Some stages may be skipped altogether or be very short in duration, but these are common steps in a conflict.

 The first stage might be called the measurement stage.
 Combatants go through some light sparring to see how their opponent reacts and to demonstrate their skills to one another in an attempt to intimidate the other person.
 This seldom lasts long.
 One person will eventually attempt a more powerful strike.
 If it lands the fight may be over.
-More commonly however, the two opponents then close on one another and close-quarter contact begins.
+More commonly, the two opponents then close on one another and close-quarter contact begins.

 If the two parties separate then there are two choices.
 Escape or begin the measurement stage again.
 If there is a slight separation between the two parties then there is increased opportunity for leg sweeps or similar throws.

-In these close-quarter conflicts we prefer to keep in constant contact with the other person.
+In these close-quarter conflicts, we prefer to keep in constant contact with the other person.
 Maintaining contact allows us to be in constant touch so we can feel every movement of the opponent and probe for weakness in their structure and to anticipate their planned actions.
 This allows us to avoid returning to the measurement phase.
 It also limits the ability of the opponent to perform leg sweeps or other complex throws.
 It provides us with the mechanisms to end the conflict with a lock or other positioning of our opponent so they are unable to continue the struggle.

 We refer to any separation that occurs between two combatants as a void.
 A void indicates that you are not in complete control of the opponent; something you must quickly address.
 Use your knowledge of anatomy, Onna No Atemi Waza, centering, moving twice, and the myriad other skills you have learned to establish and maintain complete control of the opponent.
-In many close contact situations it is beneficial to keep a void from developing except for when it is an intentional part of your strategy.
+In many close contact situations, it is beneficial to prevent a void from developing except when it is an intentional part of your strategy.